Visiting Shanksville: The Secret to Our Remarkable Weekend

 I believe in my heart that people enjoyed this weekend because they felt a genuine sense of belonging and a genuine sense of community.

-I experienced those feelings at our dinner for 14 at the Pine Grill.
+at the Pine Grill.
 Just look at the smiles on the faces of the people, most of whom had just driven over four hours to get to Somerset, PA.

 The feeling of community was palpable in the dining room of the Comfort Inn, in little gatherings at the permanent memorial, at the Methodist Church in the parking lot before Flight 93 Ambassadors Sue Strohm and Chuck Wagner made their presentation.

-Outside the entrance to the Lutheran Church Recreation Hall before our community dinner people were laughing and smiling as they carried food into the building while others milled around to talk with one another and wonder if Bill Gaydos would ever arrive with his three blond friends.
+the building while others milled around to talk with one another and wonder if Bill Gaydos would ever arrive with his three blond friends.

 So what was this sense of community that made us forget about all the things that bother us every day?